Ecology Education rooted in forests, mountains, and rivers

 - Intern at places like Ecology Project International, the Vermont Center for Ecostudies, Loki Clan Wolf Refuge, Rocky Mountain National Park, and other organizations.

-- Complete a Senior Applied Research Project (SARP) or Senior Project working with a faculty advisor.
+- Complete a Senior Year Research Project (SYRP) with a faculty advisor.